rahulwaghole14/aiinterviewerbackend/RENDER_ENVIRONMENT_VARIABLES.md

 - `EMAIL_HOST_PASSWORD` must be Gmail App Password (16 characters, no spaces)
 - Generate at: https://myaccount.google.com/apppasswords
 - Mark `EMAIL_HOST_PASSWORD` as **"Secret"** in Render
+- ⚠️ Gmail SMTP may have network issues on Render

 ---